 Client Assets: 6.0 trillion USD (+15%)

-JPMorgan Chase & Co. delivered strong results for Q1 fiscal 2025, exceeding Wall Street expectations.
-The primary growth drivers were the Investment Banking division and trading operations, with Investment Banking fees up by 12% and trading revenue up by 21%, including a record 3.8 billion USD in the equity markets segment.
+JPMorgan Chase & Co. delivered strong results for Q1 of the 2025 financial year, exceeding Wall Street expectations.
+The primary growth drivers were the Investment Banking division and trading operations, with Investment Banking fees up 12% and trading revenue rising by 21%, including a record 3.8 billion USD in the equity markets segment.

 However, Jamie Dimon warned of significant turbulence on the horizon, mentioning geopolitical tensions, persistent inflation, the elevated budget deficit, and the threat of global trade wars.
 The bank also increased its provisions for potential credit losses to 3.3 billion USD, indicating rising risks of non-payment from consumers.